nszczepura/cs326-final-upsilon/docs/final.md

 ## APIs

-POST /account
+POST /account - Inputs username and password for login verification

-POST /uploadcsv
+POST /uploadcsv - uploads csv data to the database

-GET /account
+GET /account - Renders account.html page

-GET /logout
+GET /logout - Logs out of account, redirects to account page

-POST /register
+POST /register - Inputs username and passowrd for registration

-GET /register
+GET /register - Renders register.html page

-GET /private

-GET /private/:userID/

-GET /tradeHistory
+GET /private - If logged in, redirects to private page given user ID (calls the request below)

+GET /private/:userID/ - Redirects to the private page with the user ID (given the request above)

-GET /walletHistory
+GET /walletHistory - Retrieves the raw data from the database

-GET /winLoss

-GET /gainsLosses

-GET /avgGainLoss

-GET /bestGainWorstLoss

-GET /largestPercentWinner

-GET /largestPercentLoser

-GET /largetsDollarWinner

-GET /largestDollarLoser

-GET /sumFeesPaid

-GET /avgWinner

-GET /avgLoser

-GET /totalPNL

-GET /*
+GET /winLoss - Calls a function that uses an SQL query to return the ratio of the number profits and losses

+GET /gainsLosses - Calls a function that uses an SQL query to return the comparison of the sum of profits and losses

+GET /avgGainLoss - Calls a function that uses an SQL query to return the comparison of average profit and average loss

+GET /bestGainWorstLoss - Calls a function that uses an SQL query to return the comparison of the best profit and worst loss

+GET /largestPercentWinner - Calls a function that uses an SQL query to return the largest profit relative to the balance at the time

+GET /largestPercentLoser - Calls a function that uses an SQL query to return the largest loss relative to the balance at the time

+GET /largetsDollarWinner - Calls a function that uses an SQL query to return the largest profit

+GET /largestDollarLoser - Calls a function that uses an SQL query to return the largest loss

+GET /sumFeesPaid - Calls a function that uses an SQL query to return the sum of paid fees

+GET /avgWinner - Calls a function that uses an SQL query to return the average profit

+GET /avgLoser - Calls a function that uses an SQL query to return the average loss

+GET /totalPNL - Calls a function that uses an SQL query to return the net profit/loss

 ## Database